aaronmedina-dev/vscode-openworkspace/README.md

 ## Features

-- Dynamically loads workspace configurations from a configuration file.
+- Dynamically loads workspaces from a configuration file.
-- Lists all subdirectories in the configured workspaces.
+- Lists all subdirectories in the configured workspaces, sorted by oldest-newest.
 - Provides a simple terminal-based selection interface.
 - Opens the selected folder in Visual Studio Code.